rmind/tlsf/README.md

 ## Caveats

-The TLSF-INT and TLSF-EXT currently require at least word-aligned base pointer; it is also the alignment guarantee provided by both variations.
+The TLSF-INT requires at word-aligned base pointer; it is also guarantees the word-aligned allocations.
 The allocator uses a minimum allocation unit of 32.
 That is, any given sizes will be rounded up to the minimum block size (MBS) of 32 bytes/units.

+The maximum allocation size is limited to the half of the space represented by the s word size of the CPU architecture.
+On 32-bit systems, it is 2^31 (~2 billion) and on 64-bit systems it is 2^63.

 ## Example